giacomoh/Random-Reference/README.md

 I tried a bunch of other programs like this, but there were always features that i didn't like.
 I AM NOT A PROGRAMMER, this is held together by duct tape and broken dreams, and the code is at least 60% written by the github AI assistant.

-Here are they python requirements to run:
+Here are the python requirements to run:

 tkinter